-During 2012/13, the Council updated its Data Retention Policy and set out its requirements to ensure compliance with Data Protection and Freedom of Information Requirements.
+The Council has a Data Retention Policy which set out its requirements to ensure compliance with Data Protection and Freedom of Information Requirements.

 Business Improvement

 To support service delivery, the Council has, through its Strategic Corporate Services Partnership with Northgate Public Services, a dedicated Business Improvement Team (BIT).
 This is intended to co-ordinate greater efficiency and effectiveness in the use of Council resources and works to an improvement programme which is overseen by a Business Improvement Board.